4 Steps in the Creative Process

 If you avoid tackling creative tasks, take heart.
 Countless people find it difficult to act on their creative ideas.

-I’ve learned, however, that by understanding particular steps in the creative process, we can all become more confident creators.
+I’ve learned, though, that by understanding particular steps in the creative process, we can all become more confident creators.

 Here’s a snapshot of a 4-part framework that I use to help people create productively.